 There are so few role models with curly hair who really embrace what they have and talk about actually loving their curly hair.
 I realized early on that if I couldn’t find those role models I at least had the opportunity to become one for somebody else.
 And that’s what the last two years have been for me.
 “How do you style your curly hair?” is now one of the most common questions I get.

 I’ve wanted to write this post for a long time now but I’ve also been trying to learn and absorb as much as I can about curly hair because the answer isn’t so simple.
 Hair exists on a spectrum from pin straight to kinky curls.
 No person has the exact same hair as you.
 You have to account for hair porosity and texture.
 Curls also have their own designation and what you use for type 2a curls looks different from type 4c.
-Yes, there are different types of curls.
+Yes, there are different types of curls and figuring out how to style curly hair can be a very individual thing.
+BUT there are certain curly hair tips that anyone can benefit from.

 TYPES OF CURLY HAIR (TEXTURE)

 Curly hair exists on a spectrum of texture from 2-4 and a-c.
 Someone with 2a “curls” has loose waves whereas someone with 4c curls has extremely tight coils.
 I have 3a-3b curls (depending on the day).
 You can figure out your curl texture HERE.
-More on how to style for your hair texture below.
+More on how to style curly hair for each texture below.

 WHAT IS HAIR POROSITY + HAIR DENSITY?